mattbencsik/isdevelopmentmethods/objectives.md

 Assumptions:
-- tThere's a system developer that maintains and improves the system.
+- There's a system developer that maintains and improves the system.

 POV - Customer: